ministryofjustice/security-guidance/docs/email-blocklist-process.md

 One ticket might contain multiple different blocking objects.

-If an item is blocked without a corresponding ticket and justification as described in this guidance, then that object **SHALL** be removed from the internal blocklist with immediate effect.
+If an item is blocked without a corresponding ticket and justification as described in this guidance, then that object **shall** be removed from the internal blocklist with immediate effect.

 ## Review of existing blocks

-The MoJ **SHALL** review items manually added to the internal blocklist, on a regular basis, to determine if they are relevant or not.
+The MoJ **shall** review items manually added to the internal blocklist, on a regular basis, to determine if they are relevant or not.
 Regular means at least every quarter.
-Any item included in the list and which is considered irrelevant **SHOULD** be removed.
+Any item included in the list and which is considered irrelevant **should** be removed.
 An irrelevant item is one that blocks legitimate emails from entering the MoJ email system.

-A review of internal blocklist **SHOULD** also be done frequently, in line with the time for which blocked email messages are kept.
+A review of internal blocklist **should** also be done frequently, in line with the time for which blocked email messages are kept.
 This ensures the MoJ is able to recover incorrectly-blocked emails, and avoid them being deleted automatically.

 ## Spam emails